Saving Sweet Briar College Through Transformational Change Management

 Closure—and Alumnae Backlash

 Sweet Briar College has served women as students for 120 years.
-However, the institution’s board decided in 2015 to close the college despite the institution has had an $84 million endowment, of which $19 million was unrestricted.
+However, the institution’s board decided in 2015 to close the college despite the institution having had an $84 million endowment, of which $19 million was unrestricted.
 The rationale behind this decision was based on three perceived factors:

 - The declining interest in a liberal arts education over the past 3-4 decades as society began to prefer that students learn tradable skills.